 Although most children with autism are preschoolers when they receive an official diagnosis or educational label, they often show signs of an autism spectrum disorder (ASD) much earlier.
-Knowing the early signs of autism can help you get much-needed therapy for your child, which may lead to a much better outcome.
-According to Autism Speaks, an ASD awareness and advocacy group, and parent reports, certain symptoms may indicate an autism spectrum disorder in babies and toddlers.
+Knowing the early signs can help you get much-needed therapy for your child, which may lead to a better outcome.
+Certain symptoms may indicate an autism spectrum disorder in babies and toddlers.

 Possible Signs of Autism in Babies

 As you research this disorder, print this handy checklist of early autism symptoms to help you assess your child's development.
 If you need help downloading the printable, check out these helpful tips.

 You are probably already watching your baby's development and rejoicing as he or she meets milestones.
 However, you may also have concerns about your child's development.
 Even in babies under the age of 12 months, there are certain signs that may point to ASD.